materialsproject/emmet/README.md

 ## Writing a New Builder

-Sub-class the [`Builder`](https://github.com/materialsproject/maggma/blob/master/maggma/builder.py) base class and implement its methods.
+Sub-class the [`Builder`](https://github.com/materialsproject/maggma/blob/master/maggma/builder.py) base class and implement the following methods:

+* `get_items()` – get your items to process, e.g. as a result of a running a query on your source(s)
+* `process_item()` – for each of your items, do something, e.g. calculate a diffraction pattern
+* `update_targets()` – update your target(s) with your processed data
+* `finalize()` – optional, perform any final clean up (close database connections etc., the base class can handle this)

 The [`DiffractionBuilder`](https://github.com/materialsproject/emmet/blob/master/emmet/vasp/builders/diffraction.py) is a nice simple builder to copy from to get started.